tonyflow/csv-parser/README.md

 - Part of field appears as quoted `"abc,"onetwo,three,doremi`

 ## How to run
-Run the main class or the tests included in the test package
+Run the `ParserApp` class or the tests included in the test package

 ## Missing
 - The field delimiter, line separator and quoting string are configurable but have no default values.